Bringing Even More Women into STEM

 From our very first female Member, Erminnie A. Smith, to our Executive Director for nearly 30 years, Eunice Thomas Miner, women have long played key roles at the Academy.
 And it doesn't stop there.
-Many of our Blavatnik Award winners and finalists, our Sackler Institute for Nutrition Science grant winners, the entrepreneurs working in our Proof of Concept Centers, our Members, our employees, and volunteers are women whose excellent work in STEM continues to help shift the gender imbalance in STEM fields.
+Many of our Blavatnik Award winners and finalists, the entrepreneurs working in our Proof of Concept Centers, our Members, our employees, and volunteers are women whose excellent work in STEM continues to help shift the gender imbalance in STEM fields.

 Mentoring the Next Generation of Women in STEM

 The mission of the Academy's Global STEM Alliance is to increase the number and diversity of students in the STEM pipeline.
 Through our 1000 Girls, 1000 Futures program, girls from communities around the world are connected with female mentors and encouraged to pursue STEM careers.
 This October, Audrey Lee, a student from the inaugural 1000 Girls, 1000 Futures class, spoke at the Clinton Global Initiative Annual Meeting about why mentoring is critically important to women in STEM.

 Continuing our efforts to create a powerful network of young women STEM leaders, the Next Scholars program is now recruiting both Scholars and Mentors for the 2017 program year.
 Women in the program gain access to a supportive network of peers and mentors.